|Pat O'Conner||President & Chief Executive Officer|

 Prior to joining Minor League Baseball in 2015, Bradbury spent 35 years in the banking industry.

 Bradbury holds her associate degree in general education from St. Petersburg College.
 She is a native of Springfield, Massachusetts.

 |Tim Brunswick||Vice President, Baseball & Business Operations|

-He joined the staff in the Records Dept. in May 1990 and became Coordinator of Facilities in 1991.
-He was named Assistant Director of Operations in 1996 and was promoted to Director in January 1997 and Executive Director in January 2008.
-A native of Cleveland, OH, he has a Business/Sports Administration degree from Florida Southern College.
+Brunswick joined Minor League Baseball in 1990 and was promoted to Coordinator of Facilities in 1991.
+He was named Assistant Director of Operations in 1996, Director of Operations in 1997 and Executive Director in 2008.
+He was named Vice President of Baseball and Business Operations in 2011.

 |Mary Wooters||Manager, Baseball Operations/Executive Assistant to the President|

 Wooters provides executive support to the President & CEO and VP, Baseball & Business Operations.
 She also serves as a liaison between the President and the Board of Trustees, Council of League Presidents and senior management.
 Wooters is bilingual and serves as an intermediary between the Minor League Baseball offices and the Mexican and Dominican Summer Leagues.

 She joined Minor League Baseball in 1996 as the receptionist.
 In 1998, she was promoted to be the Executive Assistant to the VP of Administration/COO.

 Wooters is a native of Chicago, Illinois, and a graduate of Catherine College.
 She currently resides in St. Petersburg, Florida, with her husband, Dave, and son, Christian.